liangrog/lmdo/README.md

 -----
 To use cloudformation, you need to

-1. create a folder named 'cloudformation' in your project folder, so it looks like:
+1. create a folder named `cloudformation` in your project folder, so it looks like:

         <your-project>/cloudformation
    The cloudformation template can be in any of `.yml`, `.json` or `.template` format as per AWS requirements.

 2. there has to be one master template and named `main.*` regardless you are using single template or nested stacks.

-   If using nested stacks, you must provide S3 bucket in your lmdo.yml file under 'CloudformationBucket' as per AWS requirements.
+   If using nested stacks, you must provide S3 bucket in your lmdo.yml file under `CloudformationBucket` as per AWS requirements.

     For single template, if no S3 bucket provided, the template will be loaded from your local.

-3. If there are parameters, all parameters with their values must be provided in the file named 'params.json'.
+3. If there are parameters, all parameters with their values must be provided in the file named `params.json`.
 This file however won't be uploaded to S3 under all scenarios for security reasons.

-4. If 'StackName' is provided in lmdo.yml, it'll be used to create the stack.
+4. If `StackName` is provided in lmdo.yml, it'll be used to create the stack.
 Otherwise lmdo will use `<user>-<stage>-<service-name>-service` to name your stack

 To manage your cloudformation resource, run: